erikkroes/erikkroes-nl/src/blog/accessible-html-toggle-button-switch.md

 ---
 title: Accessible HTML Toggle Button (Switch)
+description: >-
-description: Everybody loves toggle switch on mobile, or so I've heard.
+  Everybody loves toggle switch on mobile, or so I've heard.
 But if you're building a website, how do you reproduce this without excluding people.
-date: 2020-06-27
+date: 2020-06-27T00:00:00.000Z
 cover: ''
 cover-alt: ''
+_template: post
 ---

 Everybody loves toggle switch on mobile, or so I've heard.
 But if you're building a website, how do you reproduce this without excluding people.

 ## The result